mynk-tmr/notes/Backend Dev/Beginner.md

 Node.js uses an event-driven, non-blocking I/O model.
 This non-blocking I/O eliminates the need for multi-threading.

-two types of events in Node.
+2 types of events in Node.
-- System Events: C++ core from a library called libuv.
-(For example, finished reading a file).
+- System Events: from C++ core library `libuv`
-- Custom Events: JavaScript core.
+- Custom Events: from JavaScript core.